Chart Color Schemes

 Wentworth Falls's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Wentworth Falls residents have shown relatively positive health outcomes according to area-specific data.
-Mortality rates and health conditions are largely comparable to national benchmarks.
+Health data shows Wentworth Falls residents have relatively positive health outcomes.
+AreaSearch's analysis found mortality rates and health conditions were largely in line with national benchmarks.

 Frequently Asked Questions - Health